Frequently Asked Questions

 Sign up today to receive the PCF newsletter and news announcements.
 If you care to speak to one of the staff, please call 727-531-0058.

-A copy of the official registration and financial information for Pinellas Community Foundation (CH3646) may be obtained from the Division of Consumer Services by calling toll-free within the state 800-435-7352 or visiting www.800helpfla.com.
+Pinellas Community Foundation is a 501(c)(3) nonprofit organization registered with the state of Florida.
+A copy of the official registration and financial information for Pinellas Community Foundation (CH3646) may be obtained from the Division of Consumer Services by calling toll-free within the state 1-800-HELP-FLA (435-7352) or visiting www.FDACS.gov.
 Registration does not imply endorsement, approval, or recommendation by the state.
+Your gift may be tax-deductible; please consult your tax professional to explore your benefits.